Father of All Motherfuckers

-Father of All Motherfuckers (censored as Father of All… and Father of All M***********s) is the thirteenth studio album by the American rock band Green Day, released on February 7, 2020, through Reprise Records.
-Produced by Butch Walker, Chris Dugan, and the band, the album marks a complete departure from the band's traditional punk rock sound, incorporating garage rock elements similar to their tenth studio album, ¡Dos!
+Father of All Motherfuckers (Note: Censored as Father of All… and Father of All M***********s) is the thirteenth studio album by the American rock band Green Day, released on February 7, 2020, through Reprise Records.
+Produced by Butch Walker, the band, and Chris Dugan, the album marks a complete departure from the band's traditional punk rock sound, incorporating garage rock elements similar to their tenth studio album, ¡Dos!
 (2012).

 The album was preceded by three singles: "Father of All...", "Fire, Ready, Aim" and "Oh Yeah!".
 It debuted atop the UK Albums Chart and Australian ARIA Albums Chart, among others.
-Despite chart success, the album received polarizing reviews from critics, with praise for the album's brisk pace and energy, but criticism for its lyrics and runtime.
+Despite chart success, the album received polarized reviews from critics, with praise for the album's brisk pace and energy, but criticism for its lyrics and runtime.

 Background

 On December 9, 2018, lead vocalist Billie Joe Armstrong revealed that he was writing new songs for an upcoming Green Day album.
 As recording sessions for the album took place, the band had recorded sixteen songs.
 However, the band found it difficult to string together all 16 tracks, so they narrowed it down to the ten tracks they felt were the best to make the final cut.

 According to Armstrong, the band wanted to make a "sort of old-timey rock 'n' roll record that traces the history of rock 'n' roll".
 He stated that the album was inspired by glam rock acts such as "T. Rex or Mott the Hoople, to Martha and the Vandellas, and also some garage rock".
 "Father of All... feels like it's somewhere in between Prince and MC5", Armstrong said.